helm/charts/stable/jenkins/README.md

 The Jenkins image stores persistence under `/var/jenkins_home` path of the container.
 A Persistent Volume Claim is used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.

+It is possible to mount several volumes using `Persistence.volumes` and `Persistence.mounts` parameters.

 # Todo
 * Enable Docker-in-Docker or Docker-on-Docker support on the Jenkins agents